-WINTER PNWAS ZOOM Meeting Thursday December 15th, 2022
+LATE WINTER PNWAS ZOOM Meeting Thursday February 9th, 2023

 A Quarter of a Million Salal Berries and Potential for 2.5 Million Acorns from Central Northwest Coast Archaeological Wet Sites-- Time to Recognize their Past Plant Food Significance By Dale R. Croes, WSU and PNWAS

 PNWAS ZOOM Meeting Thursday December 15th 2022 starting at 6:30 with program at 7:00 PM To join the ZOOM Meeting and see the presentation please become a member today!

 Map of Northwest Coast wet sites reflecting use of salal berries

 and acorns as major part of subsistence (and years excavated)

 Three Central Northwest Coast wet sites have begun to highlight the significance of berries and nuts, particularly salal and acorns, to ancient subsistence practices.
 At the Ozette site, mudslide encased houses and middens dating to 300–450 years ago produced flotation samples of 250,000 seeds of Salal.
 At the Sunken Village site, located on Sauvie Island, Oregon, over 100 hemlock-lined acorn leaching pits dated to 150–700 years ago have been recorded.
 It is estimated that these leaching pits may represent processing of 2,500,000 acorns in a season.
 Finally, at the QwuɁgwǝs site, located on South Puget Sound, Washington, reanalysis of macrobotanical artifacts lead to the discovery that acorns were also abundant in the site midden.
 Acorn remains were seven times more common than hazelnut remains here, indicating that acorns might have been the most ubiquitous plant food at this south Salish Sea site.